s-matyukevich/raspberry-pi-os/docs/lesson06/rpi-os.md

     add    \tbl, \tbl, #PAGE_SIZE                    // next level table page
 ```

 Finally, we change `tbl` parameter to point to the next page table in the hierarchy.
 This is convenient because now we can call `create_table_entry` one more time for the next table in the hierarchy without making any adjustments to the `tbl` parameter.
-This is precisely what we are doing in the [create_pgd_entry]((https://github.com/s-matyukevich/raspberry-pi-os/blob/master/src/lesson06/src/boot.S#L63) macro, with is just a wrapper that allocates both PGD and PUD.
+This is precisely what we are doing in the [create_pgd_entry](https://github.com/s-matyukevich/raspberry-pi-os/blob/master/src/lesson06/src/boot.S#L63) macro, which is just a wrapper that allocates both PGD and PUD.

 Next important macro is`create_block_map` As you might guess this macro is responsible for populating entries of the PMD table.
 It looks like the following.